 Recycling 3D Printing Waste

-As a provider of filament made from recycled plastic, recycling waste/failed 3D-prints is definitely an aspiration.
+Recycling waste/failed 3D-prints is definitely an aspiration.
 Many operational and logistic concerns exist in regards to receiving waste, in addition to the obvious challenge of quality control.
 To explain our position, we wrote an article titled: Recycling Failed and Waste 3D Prints into Filament: Challenges.

 We also have a blog post on what to do with failed prints and 3D printing waste.

 For ‘3D printer farms’ and businesses using high volumes of 3D printing, it may be shrewd for an in-situ recycling system to be developed.
 Our friends at Lancashire3D have achieved exactly that – 3D-printed waste is collected, shredded, and remanufactured – using a desktop 3D printing extruder – into 100% recycled filament.
-Whilst this certainly has the potential to reduce waste and also on-going material costs, it can be expensive in the first instance (buying equipment) and labour-intensive thereafter.
+Whilst this certainly has the potential to reduce waste and also on-going material costs, it can be expensive in the first instance (buying equipment) and labour-intensive.

 Conclusion